 Can an electric car go through a car wash?

-Before electric cars become mainstream, there are several myths that need to be debunked.
-One of these is whether or not drivers can take their electric vehicles through a car wash.
-The simple answer is 'yes'.
+Even as electric cars become more and more mainstream, we sometimes come across myths about them that need to be addressed.
+One of these is whether electric vehicles can go through an automated car wash.

 Why it’s okay to take an electric vehicle through a car wash